 This document provides guidance to the specialised field of cargo tank coating application.
-It is the result of experience gained by International Paint during the application of sophisticated cargo tank coatings to vessels since 1960.
+It is the result of experience gained by International Paint during the application of sophisticated cargo tank coatings to thousands of vessels since 1960, and the requirements for compliance with IMO PSPC MSC.288(87) for Cargo Oil Tanks of Crude Oil Tankers.

 The responsibilities for achieving the specific standards outlined and for carrying out surface preparation and paint application rest with the Contracting Company and Shipyard.
+The responsibility for ensuring that cargoes are suitable for carriage in the tanks rests with the owner.
+International Paint may be consulted.
 Under no circumstances do these responsibilities rest with International Paint.
 We will generally provide for the presence of a Technical Service Representative at key stages during the performance of the contract.
 The role of the International Paint Technical Service Representative is advisory only unless otherwise specified in the terms and conditions of the contract.